illumine/articles/Linux-Admin-School/Create-and-Delete-Users-SSH-from-Windows.md

 we cannot afford still having the same authentication since 90s.

-To chang this, we can add a public and private key to our authentication scheeme, enabling in such a way _assymetric cryptography_ to the authentication and session.
+To chang this, we can add a public and private key to our authentication scheeme, enabling in such a way _[asymmetric cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography)_ to the authentication and session.

 First of all, create the `.ssh` directory for the `juser` in order to store his key and certificate/public.key

-Secondly, we have to use the `ssh-keygen` tool in orderf to create a public and private RSA key.
+Secondly, we have to use the [ssh-keygen tool](https://www.ssh.com/ssh/keygen/) in orderf to create a public and private [RSA key](https://en.wikipedia.org/wiki/RSA_(cryptosystem)).

 We can do this with the following commands.